seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 ## Tracking pairs is slow?
 Remove this step
 In my first approach, I was checking for each pair of journals (A,B) whether I didn't not already examine (B,A).
-Nexcessary not to double count pairs, and also to half computations from 4 billion pairs to 2 billion!
+It was a necessity not to get each pair twice in the results, and also to half computations from 4 billion pairs to 2 billion!

 To do that, I stored in a `Set` a number representing the pairs already examined.
 Then, for each new pair of journals, I checked whether it was in the `Set` or not before proceeding to the computation of their similarity.
 It implied:

 - computing a hash for each pair, to be stored in a `Set`
 - the `Set` had to be synchronized as it was accessed by parallel streams
-- each new pair had be be tested with a "is it contained in the Set" before continuing.
+- each new pair had to be tested with a "is it contained in the Set" before continuing.

-This part seemed necessary but also an obvious drag on performance.
-A simpler way consists in removing all this, and looping in a different way.
+This part seemed necessary but also an obvious drag on performance. **A simpler way consists in removing all this logic**, which will involve looping in a different way.
 If I have 3 journals A, B, C:

 - Loop through A, B, C
 - For each journal in the loop, loop through all the others **but take the next journal as a starting point - skip the ones before**.
 So: for A, start looping at B. For B, start looping at C. etc.

 As my collections of journals are unordered sets, this approach doesn't work straightforwadly: A, B and C are not necessarilty in this order in the inner loop.
-So it requires some fiddling but the result is really worth it with a large performance gains.
+So it requires some fiddling but the result is really worth it with a large performance gain.

 # Results
 These different ways to gain in speed were discussed first during a [Twitch session](https://twitch.tv/clementlevallois), then with [short conversations](https://twitter.com/seinecle/status/1661467087523422208) on Twitter and [StackOverflow](https://stackoverflow.com/questions/76326766/fastutil-operation-on-set-fails-with-long-type), lots of web browsing and questions to ChatGPT.